Bengis/remote-anywhere/README.md

 Remote Administration Tool for Windows.

-RemoteAnywhere or rAnywhere is a simple light-weight remote administration tool made in C# It's a End of Degree Project (TFG) made for the Universitat Oberta of Catalunya. http://www.uoc.edu
+RemoteAnywhere or rAnywhere is a simple light-weight remote administration tool made in C# It's a Computer Sciencie End of Degree Project (TFG) made for the Universitat Oberta of Catalunya. http://www.uoc.edu

 Author
 --------------------